 Beckwith B. Miller: Managing Member and founder of Ethics Metrics and co-developer of the Ethics Metrics Framework and Analytical Model, former senior banker with Barclays Bank, New York and London, focusing on credit risks and new products.

 Gary F. Henry: CEO and co-founder and co-developer of the Ethics Metrics Framework and Analytical Model.
 GE management career of 26 years, serial entrepreneur and angel investor, an Ernst & Young Virginia Entrepreneur of the Year, Founder of CTI.

-Peter A. Beling: Beling is an Associate Professor in the Department of Systems and Information Engineering at the University of Virginia.
+Peter A. Beling: Beling is a Professor and Interim Chair of the Department of Systems and Information Engineering at the University of Virginia.
 Dr. Beling’s research focuses on coordination of decision making, particularly in situations where communication between decision makers is limited or disrupted.
 Dr. Beling is also the founder of the Financial Engineering Research Group (FERG) at the University of Virginia, which is a focal point for research and development on the mathematical modeling and risk management aspects of credit and finance.
 Dr Beling also has an active research program in the computational complexity of optimization problems, particularly linear programming and the linear complementarity problem.